-An LDAP container filtering profile is created by the global administrator.
+An LDAP container filtering profile is created by the group administrator assigned to that container.
 This profile can be customized to allow/deny users access to URLs, or warn users about accessing specified URLs, to redirect users to another URL instead of the standard block page, and to specify usage of appropriate filter options.